StyleLounge/http-queue/README.md

 ```
 ## Debugging

-The library uses the []() internally.
+The library uses the [debug](https://github.com/visionmedia/debug) library internally.
 You can activate the debug messages by executing the following in your console:

 ```js
 localStorage.debug = '@stylelounge/http-queue:*';